home-assistant/home-assistant.io/source/_components/azuredns.markdown

 - An Azure AD App Registration, [which can be configured in the Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application)
 - An Azure DNS Zone with an A-record, [which can be configured in the Azure Portal as well](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal)

 You also need to assign the DNS Zone Contributor role to the Azure AD App.
-You can do this within the record on the Azure AD Portal.
+You can do this within the DNS-record on the Azure AD Portal.

 ## {% linkable_title Configuration %}